imesh/apigee-get-token-dockerfile/README.md

 # Apigee get_token Dockerfile

 This repository provides a Dockerfile for building a Docker image for Apigee get_token CLI.
+Kindly note that this Dockerfile is not officially supported by Apigee.

 ## How to Build

-1. Clone this git repository:
+1. Clone this git repository and switch to `apigee-get-token-dockerfile` directory:
    ```bash
    git clone https://github.com/imesh/apigee-get-token-dockerfile.git
    cd apigee-get-token-dockerfile
    ```

-2. Build Docker image by executing below command:
+2. Build the Docker image by executing below command:
    ```bash
    docker build . -t apigee/get_token
    ```